Nigeria: Govt Confirms Negotiation With Boko Haram to Free Chibok Girls

 "I want to assure you that these negotiations are going on but they are very complicated and delicate and shift from time to time," he said.

-The minister commended the military for the victories recorded in various operations at decimating the insurgents particularly in Sambisa.
+The minister commended the military for the victories recorded in various operations at decimating the insurgents particularly in Sambisa forest.

 He noted that the capture of Camp Zairo in Sambisa, which is the headquarters and stronghold of the insurgents was very crucial to defeating the terrorists.